Morris Edward Opler: Views and beliefs

 Opler had strong beliefs and opinions, and he was not afraid to make them known.
 He fought back in writing, often harshly and in a way that excited opposition, against those he disagreed with.

+Opler was interested in Jewish causes, but was not a Zionist.
+He referred to Zionism as "very unacceptable and narrow".
+He believed support for Zionism was motivated in part by antisemitism, stating that "Israel was sanctioned by the Allies partly because of mingling, because they didn’t want to open their doors to Jews.
+They concentrated themselves instead in Israel."

 Politically, he had an aversion to Marxist and Communist ideals and spoke out against them.
 He lived in a time when the United States was experiencing widespread paranoia surrounding Marxism, and anthropologists were often the group found most guilty of engaging in Marxist mindsets and practices.

 Anthropologically, he believed in observing cultural practices and beliefs without judgment or bias (a practice known as cultural relativity).
 He defended the people he studied.
 For example, while he was working at the Manzanar War Relocation Center, he showed great sympathy for the Japanese people who were kept there.
 He was a strong advocate for their rights and comfort while he studied and wrote about their culture.

 Opler believed that studies of culture should be independent of studies of biology.
 He believed that the unchanging nature of human biology and the constant evolution of culture would contradict each other if attempts were made to study them in tandem.
 Because of this belief that differences in culture didn't come from differences in biology, Opler was racially tolerant and didn't believe one race was biologically superior.
 This racial tolerance would lead him to dedicate so much of his research efforts to marginalized ethnic groups, namely the Native Americans and the Japanese.